 The lubrication system in Detroit Diesel Series 60 engines is critical for reducing friction, maintaining optimal operating temperatures, and ensuring the longevity of engine components.
-The system operates by distributing oil to the engine’s moving parts, which includes bearings, pistons, and gears, through a network of galleries, pumps, and filters.
+The system operates by distributing oil to the engine’s moving parts, which include bearings, pistons, and gears, through a network of galleries, pumps, and filters.

 Key components of this system include: